 [QM = Quantum Mechanics.]

-Of course, it could be objected once more that the above argument adopts an out-dated 'mechanistic' view of interaction and is as a result completely misguided/obsolete.
-However, the modern 'mathematical' approach has plainly abandoned even the possibility of giving a causal, or indeed physical, account of forces -- or, at least, an explanation that doesn't itself depend on a figurative use of the sort of verbs we find in the vernacular to give a material account of why things happen in the everyday world (such as "push", "move", "resist", "hit", "collide", "deflect", "interact", and the like).
+Of course, it could be objected once more that the above argument adopts an out-dated 'mechanistic'' view of interaction and, as a result, is completely misguided/obsolete.
+However, the modern 'mathematical' approach has plainly abandoned even the possibility of giving a causal, or, indeed, physical, account of forces -- or, at least, an explanation that doesn't itself depend on a figurative use of the sort of verbs we find in the vernacular to give a material account of why things happen in the everyday world (such as "push", "move", "resist", "hit", "collide", "deflect", "interact", and the like).

-So, if a particle is viewed as the carrier of a force, and that force can be given no physical content, for want of a better phrase, but is still deemed capable of making things happen, deflecting particles from their line of action (etc.), then the aforementioned verbs must themselves lose contact with the meaning of typographically identical everyday verbs when they are used to talk about macro-phenomena.
+So, if a particle is viewed as the carrier of a force, and that force can be given no physical content -- for want of a better phrase -- but is still deemed capable of making things happen, deflecting particles from their line of action (etc.), then the aforementioned verbs must themselves lose contact with the meaning of typographically identical everyday verbs when they are used to speak about macro-phenomena.

-Now, there is no problem with this, providing we are aware of it and don't make the mistake of interpreting a technical use of verbs literally, understanding them in their everyday sense.
-Even so, such a 'mathematical account' would thereby merely be descriptive, not explanatory.
+Now, there is no problem with this providing we are aware of it and don't make the mistake of interpreting the technical use of such verbs literally, and then try to understand them in their everyday sense.
+Even so, a 'mathematical account' like this would merely be descriptive, not explanatory.
 Differential Equations, Hamiltonians, vectors and tensors can't make anything move, or alter the path of a single particle.
-To be sure, we can describe these phenomena using mathematical language/symbols, thus enabling us to 'balance the books of nature', as it were.
+To be sure, we can describe the phenomena using mathematical language/symbols, thus enabling us to 'balance the books of nature', as it were.
 But, the downside here is that mathematical models can't explain why anything actually happens in the physical world.
 (More details on this can be found in the full Essay.)